v1605/zaparoo-esp32-pn532-fork/README.md

-# TapTo Esp32
+# Zaparoo Esp32

-The goal of this project is to launch games via the [TapTo Service](https://github.com/TapToCommunity/tapto) on the a Mister over Wifi.
+The goal of this project is to launch games via the [Zaparoo Service](https://github.com/TapToCommunity/tapto) on the a Mister over Wifi.
 It also supports launching games via [Simple Serial](https://tapto.wiki/Reader_Drivers#Simple_Serial).

 The project is now supporting the intial release of the v2 api (which uses websockets).
 Further updates are required once the security layer is implemented in the api.